 2. Humble Naturalist

 Two mana cards that give you mana are usually great in limited.
 You can only use this one to cast creatures, but you’ll still play it and be happy with it.
-Most cards in your draft deck are creatures anyways.
+Most cards in your draft deck are creatures anyway.

 Okay, 3/4 for four mana is underwhelming.
 You’ll want to mutate this onto something small to get a land in play.
 If you manage to do that, that Greathorn can become pretty… great.